google/vscode-zxdb/TROUBLESHOOTING.md

 ![This image shows an architectural overview of zxdb extension as described above.](images/zxdb-vscode-working.png)

-### 2. I do not use fx in my development workflow.
+### 2. I do not use ffx in my development workflow.
 Can I still use this extension?

 **Yes**.
-The extension is configured by default to use `fx debug`.
+The extension is configured by default to use `ffx debug connect`.
 This can be changed by configuring `zxdb.command` settings as explained in [this](#6-how-to-change-zxdbcommand) section.
-There are no other dependencies on `fx`.

-### 3. fx and/or zxdb does not work in the VS Code terminal.
+### 3. ffx and/or zxdb does not work in the VS Code terminal.

 VS Code shell might have to be configured - See
 [VS Code shell config](https://code.visualstudio.com/docs/editor/integrated-terminal) and